The Necessities of Life

 The Necessities of Life (Ce qu'il faut pour vivre) is a 2008 Canadian drama film directed by Benoît Pilon and starring Natar Ungalaaq, Éveline Gélinas and Paul-André Brasseur.
 Told in both French and Inuktitut, the film is about an Inuk man who is sent to Quebec for tuberculosis treatment.

 The film was shot in Iqaluit, Nunavut and Quebec City.
 It received positive reviews and won four Genie Awards, including Best Direction for Pilon, and the Special Grand Prize of the Jury of the Montreal World Film Festival.

-Plot
+Synopsis

 In 1952, a tuberculosis epidemic is sweeping Northern Canada, and numerous Inuit are compelled by the government to seek treatment in the lower provinces.
 One Inuk man from Baffin Island, Tiivii, arrives at a sanatorium in Quebec City.
 He is treated by a French Canadian nurse, Carole.
 An orphaned boy, Kaki, also spends time with Tiivii in the institution.

 Tiivii struggles with the language barrier, being unable to speak French.
-Kaki speaks both French and Inuktitut, and can translate conversations between Tiivii and Carole.
+Kaki speaks both French and Inuktitut and can translate conversations between Tiivii and Carole.
 However, the relationship becomes awkward when Tiivii, through Kaki, asks Carole for sex.
 Kaki had advised him it was a bad idea, citing his greater understanding of white people, though Tiivii felt he had a better understanding of women.
 Tiivii hopes to adopt Kaki.

+Tiivii is pronounced nearly cured and able to leave in a month.
+Kaki needs to have part of his lung removed, and Tiivii visits him often during his recovery, telling him a story that incorporates string figures.
+Kaki has a sudden episode and dies.
+He is buried in the hospital grounds, and in the last scene Tiivii is home with his family, having brought with him Kaki's model airplane.